-During the year ended March 31, 2019, the Company recorded an impairment charge of \$7,949,175 on the EI Oro property.
+During the year ended March 31, 2019, the Company recorded an impairment charge of \$7,949,175 on the El Oro property.
 The charge was in keeping with the Company's accounting policies and IFRS.
-Should the circumstances arise in the future IFRS permits a reversal of charges; the Company will be maintaining the title and continue to seek opportunities to advance the project.
+Should the circumstances arise in the future, IFRS permits a reversal of charges.
+The Company will be maintaining the title to the property and will continue to seek opportunities to advance the project.